camphoric/camphoric/doc/development.md

 ### Running the server containers

-Run the following to rebuild the database and django services:
+Run the following to rebuild the django services with your new key:

 ```
-docker-compose up --build -d
+docker-compose up -d --force-recreate --no-deps --build django
 ```

 ### Run the tests

-To test that the setup went correctly run
+To test that the setup went correctly run:

 ```
 docker-compose exec django python manage.py test